 - Detailed character encoding information for UTF-8 was added.

-- The definition of term was amended to allow correct parsing by the APG parser generator.
+- The ABNF definition of term was amended to allow correct parsing by the ABNF parser generator.

 In 2015, the original IHTSDO standard was revised.
 The new specification is completely backwardly compatible with the prior standard, in that any expression written using the prior standard will necessarily conform to the new standard.
 However, two significant enhancements were made: